Ned Luke: Personal life

-Luke has been married to his wife Amy Sax, since 1997.
+Luke has been married to his wife Amy Sax since 1997.
 Together, they have a son.

-On November 23, 2023, Luke was swatted during a Thanksgiving livestream of Grand Theft Auto Online on his YouTube channel.
+On November 23, 2023, Luke was harassed during a Thanksgiving livestream of Grand Theft Auto Online on his YouTube channel.
 While some fans accused Rockstar Games of failing to protect players' IP addresses, Luke refuted these claims and attributed the incident to his personal information being previously leaked online.
+In December 2025, on a livestream with actor Rob Wiethoff, Luke was swatted again.
+His conversation with the police was cordial, with both recognizing the frequency of the swatting incidents.
+That same week, Luke shared a letter on his Instagram from the Department of Justice, which invited him to attend a sentence hearing for a swatter related to his case.

+Luke is deaf in his right ear.